dm807cam/Practice/README.md

 ## Installation
 Just download an instance of <b>Practice</b> to your ghost's theme folder (you eventually will need to restart ghost).

-Please select an even number of post per page in th epagination settings in your ghost dashboard for perfect pagination performance.
+Please select an even number of posts per page in the pagination settings in your ghost dashboard for perfect pagination performance.

 ## Release notice
 <code>